maxchampoux/Ibanfirst/CompanyCreation.md

 		"position": "Astronaute",
 		"documents": null,
 	},
+	"account": {
+	    "currency": null,
+	    "accountNumber": null,
+	    "holderName": null,
         },
     },
+},
 ```
 <hr />

-#### <a id="put_companies"></a> Submit a new company ####
+#### <a id="put_companiesIban"></a> Ask for an IBAN ####

 ```
 Method: PUT
-URL: /companies/-{id}/confirm
+URL: /companies/-{id}/iban
 ```
 Ok well, at this stage we will require some data and documents.
 By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.

 **Parameters:**